12 Tax Saving Tips for Small Businesses [INFOGRAPHIC]

 Staff parties

 Your company can spend up to £150 per head per tax year on annual events that are available to all directors and employees.
 The event must be annual, for example Christmas party or summer lunch, and the cost must not exceed £150 per attendee.
 You can hold several events provided each one is an ‘annual event’ and all staff are invited.
 Spouses and partners can be included as attendees and therefore you can budget for £300 per couple within the concession.
-You should not exceed the limit of £150 per head otherwise the whole amount will be taxable as a benefit in kind.
+You should not exceed the limit of £150 per head, otherwise the whole amount will be taxable as a benefit in kind.
+See HMRC’s guidance on staff entertaining.

 Trivial benefits